EmilRamsvik/Digital-Garden/content/Books/Book Reviews/History/Africa/Dancing in the Glory of Monsters.md

 - Women had other problems, as well.
 The aid organizations running the camps didn’t provide sanitary napkins, and women had to use rags or tear up sheets to use instead.
 As there was little soap, these scraps of cloth became hard and caked with blood.
 To their humiliation, women had no choice but to try to wash these in the same pots they used for cooking.
 “The bloodied water snaked in rivulets between the tents and little puddles of blood formed here and there.”

-- In late 1994, the UN High Commissioner for Refugees (UNHCR) spent $1 million each day on operations in the camps.
+- In late 1994, the UN High Commissioner for Refugees (UNHCR) spent USD 1 million each day on operations in the camps.
 Its effort was effective: Within weeks of deployment, mortality dropped steeply, saving thousands of lives.
 At the same time, however, it became obvious that the aid was also sustaining the perpetrators of the genocide

 - Doctors Without Borders, put it: “How can physicians continue to assist Rwandan refugees when by doing so they are also supporting killers?”
 And they were supporting killers.
 Camp leaders refused to allow UNHCR to count the refugees for over half a year, inflating their numbers so as to pocket the surplus food, blankets, and clothes for themselves.